jleung7158/WageGauge/journals/mo.md

 6/5- Created a unit test today, not sure if its correct but I asked the team to take a look.
 We are going to try deployment today.

 6/6- We are trying front end deployment today.
 Running into some ESLINT errors.
 Trying to fix.

+6/7- We finally deployed our back and front end, we have to change all of our api calls to match the env variable, and work on our readme.